gnolang/gno/misc/deployments/test4.gno.land/README.md

 - Gno DevX - the gno devX team (**2 validators**)
 - Onbloc - the [Onbloc](https://onbloc.xyz/) team (**1 validator**)

-Subsequent validators will be added through the governance mechanism in govdao, employing Proof of Contribution.
+Subsequent validators will be added through the governance mechanism in govdao, employing a preliminary simplified version Proof of Contribution.

 The addresses premined belong to different faucet accounts, validator entities and implementation partners.